kroshu/kinect_ros/README.md

 ### Stopping the robot motion
-The FRI session stops immediately, if the current position of the robot is not received, or if an invalid command is given (invalid meaning, that one of the limits is exceeeded).
+The FRI session stops immediately, if the current position of the robot is not received, or if an invalid command is given (invalid meaning, that one of the limits is exceeded).
 In that case the system_manager, which constantly monitors the FRI state, deactivates the robot_control and robot_manager node.
 The deactivation of these nodes would also stop the robot motion if the FRI state was 4.
 Therefore deactivating these nodes is a suitable way to stop the robot externally, for this goal the system_manager node has a service (system_manager/trigger_change), which deactivates the two other nodes if it receives a trigger message.

 ### Processing the camera image
 The azure_kinect_ros_driver node publishes 31 markers on the body_tracking_data topic, from which the relevant ones can be processed.
-For full arm tracking, shoulder, elbow, wrist and 3 other joints of the hand are needed, then the required joint angles are calculated by implementing the inverse kinematics calculations.
+For full arm tracking, shoulder, elbow, wrist and 3 other joints of the hand are needed.
+The required joint angles are calculated by implementing the inverse kinematics calculations.
 The node sends a trigger request to stop the robot, if the left hand is raised, if more bodies are in view, or if it doesn't receive a marker for one of the necessary body parts.
 The coordinate system of the camera is different from that of the robot, so before the calculations, a transformation is needed.
 To rotate the coordinate system of the camera into that of the robot, the system is rotated with +90° around the x axis, then with -90° around the new z axis.